In the guide

 The passport needs to be available at the time of treatment with a veterinary medicine.
 If the horse is not already signed out of the food chain and the veterinary medicine to be administered will require it, the vet is obliged to ensure this is done in part II of section II of the passport.
 The vet may also need to 'invalidate' part III of section II.

-The substances that should not be administered, supplied or prescribed to a food-producing animal are:
+The substances that must not be administered, supplied or prescribed to a food-producing animal are:

-• medicines containing substances included on the 'prohibited substances' list
+• medicines containing substances included on the 'Prohibited substances' list within the GB MRL Register

 If unplanned or emergency veterinary treatment is required and the passport is not available, the vet will not know whether your horse is signed out of the food chain and will therefore be permitted to administer only substances suitable for food-producing animals.
 The vet is required to record all vaccinations a horse receives in sections VII and VIII of the horse passport.